Why I Day Trade the E-Mini Dow

 YM offers a good place for learning.
 The market is highly visible and liquid due to the prominence of the Dow name.
 As a result, traders can try new strategies in a relatively safe environment.

 In my quest to help day traders improve their market performance, I have released a comprehensive book containing numerous charts, concepts, trading methods, and examples.
 At 462 pages, this book is the definitive guide for day trading the E-mini Dow.
 I use it as the basis for my own trading and for training clients.
 Regular discounts are available.
-Feel free to preview the book and purchase your copy on our book buyer’s page.
+You can preview the book and purchase your copy on our book buyer’s page.
 As helpful supplements to the book, eLearning courses are also available.